leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/starstruck_carcanet.md

 </div>

 ## Obtaining
-Starstruck Carcanet is dropped by the Empress of Light.
+Starstruck Carcanet has a 33% chance to be dropped by the Empress of Light, but only if killed in The End or in the Overworld during nighttime.

 ## Usage
 Taking damage summons 3 stars which fall onto random locations around player.
-They explode after touching the ground, dealing 3:heart: x ₁.₅ damage with 50% armor penetration to all nearby mobs.
+They explode after touching the ground, dealing 4:heart::heart: damage with 50% armor penetration to all nearby mobs.

 Stars ignore immunity frames, meaning that all 3 stars can properly deal damage when hitting the same enemy.